-Once these datasets were identified and evaluated through initial screening and data gathering under this task, then the FMEs, FMSs, and FMPs were further evaluated to compile the necessary technical data for the Trinity RFPG to decide whether or not to recommend these actions, or a subset of these actions, as part of Task 5.
+Once these datasets were identified and evaluated through initial screening and data gathering under this task, the FMEs, FMSs, and FMPs were further evaluated to compile the necessary technical data for the Trinity RFPG to decide whether or not to recommend these actions, or a subset of these actions, as part of Task 5.

-This first regional flood planning cycle relies primarily on compiling readily available information to determine appropriate flood mitigation actions to recommend for inclusion in the Regional Flood Plan (RFP), rather than performing technical analyses to identify new actions.
+This first regional flood planning cycle relies primarily on compiling readily available information to determine appropriate flood mitigation actions to recommend for inclusion in the regional flood plan, rather than performing technical analyses to identify new actions.

-The list of potential FMEs and potentially feasible FMSs and FMPs were compiled based on contributions from the Trinity RFPG and other regional communities from sources such as previous flood studies, drainage master plans, flood protection studies, and capital improvement studies.
-In addition, plans that were considered in the flood planning process include local and countywide Hazard Mitigation Plans (HMPs); various ordinances, planning, and zoning documents; as well as FEMA NFHL data.
-Each of these documents and datasets provide insight into the jurisdiction's capabilities, the guidelines of each location, and the potential challenges of implementing FMEs, FMSs, and FMPs within the flood planning area.
-A list of data sources relevant to the RFP development for the Trinity RFPG are provided Tables 4.8 through Table 4.10.
+The list of potential FMEs and potentially feasible FMSs and FMPs were compiled based on contributions from the Trinity RFPG and other regional communities, using sources such as previous flood studies, drainage master plans, flood protection studies, and capital improvement studies.
+In addition, plans that were considered in the flood planning process include local and countywide Hazard Mitigation Plans (HMPs); various ordinances, planning, and zoning documents; and FEMA NFHL data.
+Each of these documents and datasets provides insight into the jurisdiction's capabilities, the guidelines of each location, and the potential challenges of implementing FMEs, FMSs, and FMPs within the flood planning area.
+A list of data sources relevant to the regional flood plan development for the Trinity RFPG are provided in Table 4.8 through Table 4.10.